by Carl V Phillips

 Still, as I said, industry is mostly a friend of consumers and harm reduction.
 What is sad is how much 2016 has come back around to looking like 2006, in terms of the players.
 It seemed, for a while, that things might change.

 The main difference seems to be that in 2006, the handful of card-carrying public health people who supported low-risk tobacco products were mostly genuine harm reductionists who cared about consumer welfare.
 We were never a part of the core political system of “public health”, of course, and as a result of what we experienced, I suspect few if any of us would still self-identify as being part of the Public Health Industry.
-The public health dissidents in 2016, however, are generally politically-committed apparatchiks who are not actually bothered by what is fundamentally wrong with “public health”, notably including both the junk science and that it does not actually care about what people want.
+The public health dissidents in 2016, however, are generally politically-committed apparatchiks who are not actually bothered by what is fundamentally wrong with “public health”, notably including both the junk science and that the field does not actually care about what people want.
 This suggests that when push comes to shove, they are much more likely to fall back into line with the FCTC types rather than becoming real dissidents.
 I can identify only a couple such individuals who I think will refuse to go quietly when the wind shifts.
 Such is the way of political actors, as opposed to those motivated by humanitarianism or doing good science.

 But that is a retrospective for another year’s end.
 Remind me to say “I told you so” — I always forget to do that.